ltdatphan/smart-detection/README.md

 # Features
 - Responsive ReactJS front-end with account registration and login forms
-- PostgreSQL database for storing users login credentials with password hashing and their number of submissions
+- PostgreSQL database for storing users' login credentials with password hashing and their number of submissions
-- ExpressJS back-end that handles account logins, registrations and API calls to Clarifai API
+- ExpressJS backend that handles account logins, registrations and API calls to Clarifai API

 # Technologies used
 ## Front-end